modulargaming/modulargaming/README.md

 ## Kohana

 Kohana is an elegant, open source, and object oriented HMVC framework built using PHP5, by a team of volunteers.
-Kostache is a Kohana 3 module for using Mustache templates in your application.
 It aims to be swift, secure, and small.

 ## KOstache